oracle/docker-images/OracleDatabase/SingleInstance/samples/README.md

 # customscripts
 Example of how to execute custom scripts on database setup/startup.

+# kubernetes
+Example of how to deploy the database using native Kubernetes objects.

 # plugpdb
 Example of how to plug an existing PDB into a CDB inside the container.